 Cookie Resources for Girls

 Are you an older girl who wants to take the cookie program to the next level?
-Learn more about our Cookie Entrepreneurship Program.
+Learn more about our Cookie Tycoon Program.

-January 13-21 is designated as Walk-About Week and girls are encouraged to take a parent or a responsible adult on a walk around the neighborhood, sharing some quality time while working on your cookie marketing skills.
+January 15-23 is designated as Walk-About Week and girls are encouraged to take a parent or a responsible adult on a walk around the neighborhood, sharing some quality time while working on your cookie marketing skills.
 As a bonus, girls can earn the Walk-About patch.
-If a neighbor isn’t home, use these door hangers – front and back - to remind them it’s cookie time!
+In case your neighbor isn't home, ask your troop leader for a packet of preprinted post-it notes to let them know they missed the opportunity to purchase cookies and support your troop activities.

 As a way to attract customers and have a little more fun, decorate a wagon or anything that will carry cookies for your Walk-About.
 Take some pictures and e-mail up to two of them.
-The most eye-appealing and creative vehicles will win booth sales aprons for their troop.
-Click here for more details!
+The most eye-appealing and creative vehicles will win a Wal-Mart gift card to be used toward a troop ice cream party.

 An important skill girls learn through participation in our annual cookie program is goal setting.
 By engaging you in the process of goal setting, you discover that you can do anything.
 Research has shown that girls that set goals increase their sales by approximately 35 percent.
 To help you set your goal, we have a fun online tool to make the process easy.
 Through online activities in Smart Cookies, you can set your individual sales goal, track your progress and view the rewards you earn along the way.
 In addition, you can use the Online Marketing tools to invite friends and family to purchase cookies to assist you in helping to reach your goal.